 How can I use the Activity feed of my automation?

-Note: You can adjust the email and in-app notifications under Profile Settings for your account.
+Note: You can adjust your account's email and in-app notifications under Profile Settings.

 How can I test the automation?